aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfpagemode/_index.md

 public class PdfPageMode
 ```

-A utility class providing constants.
 Specifies how the PDF document should be displayed when opened in the PDF reader.
 ## Fields

 | Field | Description |